 This is a great start item for Warwick.
 It offers you some tankyness with 100 HP and allows you to use Hungering Strike a lot more and even increased it's effectiveness (remember that Hungering Strike deals either percentage based or the flat damage.
 At the beginning often the flat damage triggers what makes the 15 AP quite important).

-We will grab the second one AFTER the Boots of Speed, but together if possible.
+We will grab the second one AFTER the Boots, but together if possible.
 Two Doran's Rings will allow you to stay in lane for long enough.

 You're a tank.
 You want to run around a stop, denying actions, attacks, ... you want to stay mobile.
 That's why you need Tanicity.